 How do I schedule an appointment?

-Scheduling an appointment with Advanced Chiropractic and Physical Therapy is easy.
+Scheduling an appointment with Advanced Chiropractic & Rehab is easy.
 During business hours, call us at 330-726-7404 and we can schedule and appointment convenient for you at either our Boardman or Hubbard chiropractic offices.
 Additionally, you can request an appointment online, choose your first and second choices for when you would like to schedule your appointment, and we will compare them to our calendar, then we will be in touch with you to confirm your appointment.